Minnesota WebFest is now part of Twin Cities Film Fest!

 * SERIES PILOT

-2. If your work was made in Minnesota or by a Minnesota resident, indicate "Made in Minnesota".
+2. If your work was made in Minnesota or by a Minnesota resident, indicate "Made in Minnesota" in the Narrative Section of the submission

-3. FOR EPISODIC CONTENT (web series + podcast): Your screener should include at least one episode, but more can be helpful for the screeners.
+3. FOR EPISODIC CONTENT (web series): Your screener should include only one episode

-4. FOR PILOTS AND CONCEPTS: Submit ONLY your pilot.
+4. FOR PILOTS: Submit ONLY your pilot.
 You may not submit a pilot for a series that has been previously accepted unless the pilot is the only work from a new season.
-You may not submit a concept for a podcast that has previously been accepted, period.

 5. Submit all required information and pay the required fee(s) in accordance with the relevant submission window.